flaviotruzzi/flaviotruzzi.github.io/_drafts/2016-03-14-getting-started-with-spark.markdown

 The code defined on the function `tokenize` is iterating over an `RDD` of strings, and flatMapping splitting on the space.
 The result of that operation is also an `RDD` of Strings, each String contains one *token* (as defined by our simple tokenizer).

-With that function we can create an RDD of tokens and finally count words.
-There are probably a lots of ways of doing it, here is one of those:
+With that function, we can create an RDD of tokens and finally count words.
+There are probably lots of ways of doing it, here is one of those:

 {% highlight scala %}
 val tokens = tokenize(book)